Self-Build And Custom House Building

-The Self-build and Custom Housebuilding Act 2015 requires all local authorities, including Ashford Borough Council, to keep a register of individuals who are seeking to acquire serviced plots of land in the borough on which to build their own homes.
+The Self-Build and Custom Housebuilding Act 2015 requires us to keep a register of individuals or groups who are seeking serviced plots of land in the borough to build their own homes.

-The council has set up a register to determine the demand for sites from those interested in undertaking self-build and custom build housing projects.
+The council keeps an up-to-date register of these individuals to determine the demand for plots from those interested in undertaking self-build and custom build housing projects.
+Please read the following information if you would like to join the register.

 - The scheme is limited by the land that becomes available so we cannot guarantee when or even if a suitable plot of land will be offered